apache/shenyu-website/content/en/projects/shenyu/quick-start-http/index.md

 2021-02-10 00:57:08.026  INFO 3700 --- [           main] o.d.s.e.http.ShenyuTestHttpApplication     : Started ShenyuTestHttpApplication in 2.555 seconds (JVM running for 3.411)
 ```

-## Enable the Divide plugin to handle HTTP requests

-* enabled the `divide` plugin in the `shenyu-admin` plugin management.

-## Testing http request
+## Test

 The `shenyu-examples-http` project will automatically register interface methods annotated with `@ShenyuSpringMvcClient` in the shenyu gateway after successful startup.

-Open Plugin Management -> divide to see the list of plugin rule configurations
+Open PluginList -> rpc proxy -> divide to see the list of plugin rule configurations:

 ![](/img/shenyu/quick-start/http/rule-list.png)

-Use PostMan to simulate HTTP to request your http service
+Use PostMan to simulate HTTP to request your http service:

 ![](/img/shenyu/quick-start/http/postman-test.png)